uber/h3/website/docs/comparisons/admin.md

 slug: /comparisons/admin
 ---

 Administrative boundaries, such as ZIP Codes and Census Blocks in the United States, can be used for aggregating and analyzing data.
-These boundaries have a number of draw backs for aggregating data, primarily related to not having a comparable spatial unit of analysis, being unable to spatially relate data, being unrelated to the data being analyzed.
+These boundaries have a number of drawbacks for aggregating data, primarily related to not having a comparable spatial unit of analysis, being unable to spatially relate data, being unrelated to the data being analyzed.

 ## ZIP Codes